Photoshop Support - Main Photoshop News Photoshop Tutorials Photoshop Tools Photoshop Resources Photoshop Site Map

 Adapted with permission from Photoshop CS4 Bible (Wiley Publishing) By Stacy Cates, Simon Abrams, Dan Moughamian.

-Find upgrade options and Creative Suite deals at the Adobe USA Store.
-See pricing in UK currency at the Adobe United Kingdom Store.
+Find upgrade options and CS5 deals at the Adobe USA Store.
 Visit the Adobe Special Offers Page to find the latest offers.
 Get up to 80% off at the Adobe Education Store.

 Photoshop CS5 Tutorials & CS5 Resources

-See our Photoshop CS5 Resource Center for Free Photoshop CS5 Tutorials, and the upcoming Free Photoshop CS5 Trial Download (check for availability).
+See our Photoshop CS5 Resource Center for free Photoshop CS5 Tutorials & Videos, and the Free Photoshop CS5 Trial Download.

 posted by Jennifer Apple | permalink | RSS feed | bookmark | comment | twitter